alphagov/transformation-dashboard/_posts/2000-01-03-redundancy-payment.markdown

   - Developing a robust way of managing the service for users when it goes live

 next-steps: |
-  - Build identity assurance into the service
+  - Build GOV.UK Verify into the service
   - Revisit how to integrate new service with existing systems
   - Start using the private beta service with real users